yahiro07/resin/README.md

+# DomStyled

-a small css in js library works with deno and fresh
+A Small css-in-js library works with deno and fresh.